redis/redis-doc/topics/sentinel.md

 1. Failure detection is performed when multiple Sentinels agree about the fact a given master is no longer available.
 This lowers the probability of false positives.
 2. Sentinel works even if not all the Sentinel processes are working, making the system robust against failures.
 There is no fun in having a failover system which is itself a single point of failure, after all.

-The sum of Sentinels, Redis instances (masters and slaves) and clients connecting to Sentinel and Redis, are also a larger distributed system with specific properties.
+The sum of Sentinels, Redis instances (masters and replicas) and clients connecting to Sentinel and Redis, are also a larger distributed system with specific properties.
 In this document concepts will be introduced gradually starting from basic information needed in order to understand the basic